 https://figmadaemon.com:44960/figma/desktop/can-open-url

-parameters.
+with userID and url parameters.
 If it

 determines that it can in fact open the url, then the webapp will make a